Keyboard shortcuts

 Use and for multiple conditions:

-(normally r1 (and bird healthy) flies)
+(normally healthy-birds-fly (and bird healthy) flies)

-(normally r2 (and student employed) busy)
+(normally busy-students (and student employed) busy)

 Variables